Types of Degrees Economics Majors Are Getting

 We don’t know for sure if all of these people took jobs related to economics so take that into consideration.

 Salaries According to BLS

 Economics majors often go into careers where salaries can range from $70,960 to $116,020 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Economics

-Some careers associated with economics require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with economics may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for economics careers below.

 |High School Diploma - or the equivalent (for example, GED)||0.9%|